(I may earn a small commission from the products mentioned in this post.)

 The shorts also allow you to tend to your wound more easily.

 I mentioned a few of my favorite brands and products, but don’t be limited by my opinion.
 Depending on your preferences find clothes that will suit you and make you happy as you recover from TKR surgery.

 Once again, thanks for reading.
 I created this site to provide insight for others that are going through knee replacement surgery.

 It’s a big decision that shouldn’t be taken lightly.
-I have a lot of articles that discuss all the questions and experience that goes into preparing for surgery and recovering from it.
-Enjoy!
+I have a lot of articles that discuss many of the questions based on my experience preparing for surgery and recovering from TKR.
+Be Prepared!